Kny-13/elarix/README.md

-AI chatbot for my MYP-4 design lol helps with learning kerela history
+AI chatbot for my MYP-4 design.
+Helps you learn history music and medival theme